Mariam-Fathi/OS-Project2/README.md

 # mmap() function

+void *mmap(void *addr, size_t length, int prot, int flags, int fd, off_t offset);

 The mmap() function is used for mapping between a process address space and either files or devices.

 When a file is mapped to a process address space, the file can be accessed like an array in the program.

+-include <sys/mman.h> : Library for mmap

-The starting address for the new mapping is specified in addr.If addr is NULL, then the kernel chooses the (page-aligned) address at which to create the mapping.
+-The starting address for the new mapping is specified in addr.If addr is NULL, then the kernel chooses the (page-aligned) address at which to create the mapping.

-The length argument specifies the length of the mapping.
+-The length argument specifies the length of the mapping.

-The prot argument describes the desired memory protection
+-The prot argument describes the desired memory protection

+-The flags argument determines whether updates to the mapping are visible to other processes mapping the same region, and whether updates are carried through to the underlying file.

 char* map = mmap(NULL, sb.st_size, PROT_READ, MAP_SHARED, file, 0);

-include <sys/mman.h> : Library for mmap
 PROT_READ: Pages may be read.

 MAP_SHARED:   Share this mapping.
 Updates to the mapping are visible to